 The following is a list of some of the most recent postings on the website, including Orders, Investigation Reports, news releases and resources.
 The dates below correspond to the date that each item was posted on the website.

-An applicant made an access request in June 2016.
-Treasury Board and Finance acknowledged receipt of the request, but did not respond to the request.
-The Adjudicator found that Treasury Board and Finance failed to make every reasonable effort to respond within the timelines provided in the FOIP Act.
-However, Treasury Board and Finance did respond to the applicant during the inquiry.
+An applicant made an access request to Alberta Labour on October 4, 2016.
+The applicant received a receipt of his request that same day.
+The applicant requested a review of the time taken by Alberta Labour to respond.
+The Adjudicator found that Alberta Labour failed to make every reasonable effort to respond within the timelines provided in the FOIP Act.

 Copyright 2017 OIPC.
 All rights reserved.